 Note, too, that you don’t have to be the owner of a brick-and-mortar business to qualify for a business card; independent contractors of all sorts may qualify.

 The Blue Business Plus card is an excellent option for earning bonus points on everyday purchases – you get a 2x point bonus on all your purchases, up to $50,000 each year (1x thereafter).
 Moreover, the card doesn’t charge an annual fee.

 Like the consumer version of the card, the Business Green Rewards Card offers an insipid rewards rate of 2x points on eligible American Express Travel purchases and 1 point on the rest of your purchases, for a $95 fee.
-On the plus side, the annual fee is waived for the first year, and it currently comes with a limited time offer of 3x points at U.S. restaurants, hotel stays booked directly with hotels, and airfare purchases directly from airlines for the first 3 months on up to $50,000 combined purchases.
-(Offer ends 11/6/19).
+On the plus side, the annual fee is waived for the first year, and it currently comes with an offer of 15,000 Membership Rewards points after you spend $3,000 in eligible purchases within the first 3 months.